ntnu-itk-autonomous-ship-lab/psbmpc/libs/psbmpc_lib_gpu/README.md

 ### Ownship

 This module implements a 3DOF surface vessel model with guidance and control as used in for instance <https://ntnuopen.ntnu.no/ntnu-xmlui/handle/11250/2625756>.
-Should naturally match the underlying vessel.
+Should naturally match the underlying vessel. **NOTE**: Differs from the CPU-version`s Ownship class, this one is designed to minimize memory usage on the GPU.

 ### KF